HOME FEO'S STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 E.C.MCMULLEN JR.

-IRON MAN initially takes off like a freaking rocket, so he already has the speed necessary to provide for his level, stable, wingless flight.
+IRON MAN initially takes off like a freaking rocket, so he already has the speed necessary (Thrust) to provide for his level, stable, wingless flight (Lift).

-V2s and other missiles can fly level because they are flying at 400mph or faster.
-For later missles, the fins that pop out upon launch do not act as wings for lift, but as guidance fins1.
+V2s and other missiles fly level because they are flying at 400mph or faster (Thrust provides Lift required to overcome Drag and Weight).
+For later missles, the fins that pop out upon launch do not act as wings for lift, but as guidance for navigation2.

 We see this whenever we watch a slow motion video of a cruise missile in level flight.
-The missile is turning relative to its center point, the tip.
-Turning like this negates any lift the fins could possibly provide as the lift is being thrown away with every turn.
+Like a bullet, the missile is turning relative to its axis or center point, the tip (Spin reduces Drag).
+Turning like this negates any lift the fins could possibly provide as the lift is being thrown away with every turn: Lift is provided by Thrust.

 The same with most high-speed aircraft.
 The moment the craft rolls it "throws" its wing's lift ability away, yet still remains in stable flight.